eddie-dunn/swytcher/README.rst

 Usage
 -----

-Run Swytcher once so that the config file is created (or copy the sample config from the swytcher package).
+First, copy the sample configuration:

 .. code-block:: bash

-    $ swytcher
+    $ swytcher --cpcfg

-Then close the application and edit `~/.config/swytcher/config.ini` and add the window classes/names to the corresponding layout section.
+Now you can edit `~/.config/swytcher/config.ini` and add the window classes/names to the corresponding layout section.

 `layout_primary` maps to your first keyboard layout, and `layout_secondary` will map to your second.
 If you have more than two layouts you will have to add